 Whether you're preparing for your upcoming Patagonia adventure or just want to learn more about this rugged land, we've got you covered.
 We've rounded up an array of helpful resources, from wildlife guides and packing tips to compelling firsthand accounts written by our travelers and staff.

 Browse our most frequently asked questions about Patagonia's climate, wildlife, accommodations and more.

 Weather and Climate

-Find out what the typical weather conditions in Patagonia in this month by month breakdown of average temperatures and precipitation.
+Find out about the typical weather conditions in Patagonia, in this month-by-month breakdown of average temperatures and precipitation.

 Internal Air Cost: $964 per person (this will be listed separately on our invoicing)

 Single Occupancy: For a single room, add $1995.
 Contact us to learn how you can avoid the single supplement.

 Deposit: $500 per person (non-refundable)

 An important feature of our Patagonia adventure is the limited group size, as nature is best encountered in the quieter, lower-impact presence of fewer travelers.
 With no more than 12 travelers on this departure, you’re assured plenty of space for gear and personalized attention when you need it.

 Accommodations include a stay in Suite Domes at EcoCamp Patagonia, services of SDZWA wildlife and conservation expert(s), Nat Hab's professional expedition leader(s) and local staff, all meals from dinner on Day 1 through breakfast on the final day, regional wines with dinner, most gratuities, airport transfers on Day 1 and the final day, all activities and entrance fees, all taxes, permits, and service fees.